fireship-io/fireship.io/content/courses/stripe-saas/_index.md

 You will build a **Stock Photography Subscription SaaS Product** from scratch where users can sign up for a subscription to access a library of images.
 Every monetized action is tracked in Stripe and the user is billed based on usage at the end of the month.

-The full project demonstrates how to accept payments, manage recurring subscriptions, cancellations, metereing, and more.
+The full project demonstrates how to accept payments, manage recurring subscriptions, cancellations, metering, and more.
 Watch the [App Tour](/courses/stripe-saas/project-tour/) video for a full breakdown of the project.

 ## 🤔 Is this Course Right for Me?